 I feel my 1st obligation is always to you our customer.
 You make the wheels go round.
 I feel for you when it happens.
 However, it’s fresh food.
 I can’t hold it for you till the next week.
 Another aspect is the schedule of the food pantry.
 What days are they open?
 When can they give out the food?
 That is different for every one of them.
 Then there’s BuyFarmFood.com.
 We can’t provide two boxes for the price of one.
 So when it’s not picked up, we have to do something with it then.
 Another consideration I have is that many people don’t have credit cards or other means to order online.
 It’s simple, but still difficult for many to get done.
 So I churned all this in my head, and have come up with our policy.

 First off, we are going to allow anyone that didn’t order a box for whatever reason (or even accidentally ordered a donation box), to show up at the end of the pickup window (5:45 pm), and if we have leftover boxes, they will be able to be purchased for cash.
 You must bring the correct amount of cash.
-We don’t know what we will have, so please be able to pay either $15 or $25.
+We don’t know what we will have, so please be ready to pay the $15 in cash.
 Please note that this will be possible only if we have leftover boxes.
 We may not sometimes.
 Also, be there early – about 5:45 pm please.

-If you do not pick up your box, it will be donated or possibly purchased with cash by someone coming at 6pm.
+If you do not pick up your box, it will be donated.
 To ease the pain a bit, and since our pickup sheets frequently get messed up, you should email us that you were unable to get your box.
 There are two options if you let us know what you want to do.